maubanel/UE5-Animations/ramps-ii/README.md

 ##### `Step 17.`\|`ITA`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 *Press* the <kbd>Play</kbd> button and look at how you have recreated the 3rd person template but with your own character!
+You have also added two features to it!!!

 https://github.com/maubanel/UE5-Animations/assets/5504953/7dd80ff9-bade-4c79-a8b9-df86d475a52b